-- Outreach includes the following departments which are housed in this facility: Workforce Training, Professional Development, Events, New Horizons Foundation, CDL & Safety Training Programs, and the Small Business Development Center (SBDC).
+- Outreach includes the following departments which are housed in this facility: Workforce Training, Professional Development, Oil & Gas, Events, New Horizons Foundation, CDL & Transportation Safety Training Programs, and the Small Business Development Center (SBDC).
+This building houses the Transportation Safety staff and registration services for CDL programs, Defensive Driving, DWI, and Driver's Education.
 This division provides credit and non-credit courses for professional development and life-long learning.
 The facility also houses the Office of the Vice President for Training & Outreach. - 26.
 Dan Berry Arena (BRA) NMJC's intercollegiate rodeo practice facilities are located here.
 Included in the Dan Berry Rodeo facilities are an indoor Arena and an Equine Building, which houses classroom, lab, and office areas for the Equine Program. - 27.
 Don Bratton Building 1 (DB1)-A training facility to meet the needs of area oil and gas producers and alternative energy workers in the Permian Basin.
 It houses both industrial classrooms and lab space for the Instrumentation & Controls program. - 28.
 Don Bratton Building 2 (DB2)-Same as DB1 - 29.
 Don Bratton Building 3 (DB3)-Same as DB1 - 30.
 Don Bratton Building 4 (DB4) Same as DB1 - 31.
 C.M.
 Burk University Center (BUC) The C.M.
 Burk University Center, located on the 2nd floor of Pannell Library, provides space for NMJC's four-year university partners, which include Eastern New Mexico University, the University of New Mexico, New Mexico State University, and New Mexico Institute of Mining and Technology.
 These partnerships were designed to provide educational opportunities and to enhance the transfer rates and completion rates of two year students in their pursuit of advanced degrees.
 The University Center also houses the Dean of Distance Learning and Professional Studies, and the Distance Learning staff who work with students and faculty in a support role for online and ITV classes.
 The Energy Technology Degree Program offices as well as offices and classroom space for the Business and Computer Science Departments are also housed in the building. - 32.
-Transportation Safety Training Center (TTC) This building houses the Transportation Safety staff and registration services for CDL programs, Defensive Driving, DWI, and Driver's Education.
-It also contains the classrooms for CDL training. - 33.
+Transportation Safety Training Center (TTC) This building contains the classrooms for CDL training. - 33.
 Warehouse (W) This is a storage and large shipping/receiving area that is utilized solely by the warehouse personnel. - 34.
-Baseball Fieldhouse (BF) The newly constructed Baseball Fieldhouse has an enclosed practice area, locker rooms, referee's locker rooms / shower area and will house the Baseball Hall of Fame. - 35.
+Baseball Fieldhouse (BF) The Baseball Fieldhouse has an enclosed practice area, locker rooms, referee's locker rooms / shower area and will soon house the Baseball Hall of Fame. - 35.
 Equine Building (E) The Equine Building has offices, a classroom, and lab for the Equine Program.
 It is located next to the Dan Berry Rodeo Arena (BRA). - 36.
-Caster Annex (CA) This add-on to Caster Activity Center has 3 smart classrooms and 3 offices which are utilized mostly by the community. - 37.
+Caster Annex (CA) This add-on to Caster Activity Center has 3 smart classrooms and 3 offices which are utilized mostly by the community.
+It also houses NMJC's radio station (KNMJ 100.9 FM) and a television studio. - 37.
 Tennis Courts (TC) - 38.
 Sand Volleyball Area (VA)